ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_EnDat/uz_EnDat.rst

   Not recommended, use calculation based on time measurement based on counting edges of the A-lane instead (``omega_AXI``).

-Table *Interfaces of the incremental encoder IP-Core* lists all input and output ports (AXI and external port) that are present in the IP-Core.
+Table *Interfaces of the EnDat22 IP-Core* lists all input and output ports (AXI and external port) that are present in the IP-Core.

-.. csv-table:: Interfaces of the incremental encoder IP-Core
+.. csv-table:: Interfaces of the EnDat22 IP-Core
    :file: uz_EnDat_register_mapping.csv
    :widths: 50 50 50 50 200
    :header-rows: 1